19 Tips for Preparing Your Bar/Restaurant for the Post-COVID Rush

 A self-pour beverage wall will also reduce staffing challenges as fewer staff members are needed to run operations efficiently.
 Since servers no longer have to take drink orders, they are freed to focus on other aspects of operations, such as cleaning and sanitizing.

-You will stand out against competitors because you are providing guests with a unique experience that they can’t get everywhere else.
+Self-pour will make your establishment stand out against competitors because you are providing guests with a unique experience that they can’t get everywhere else.
 They’ll love that they can pour their own beverages and pay by the ounce!

 7. Focus on Cleanliness